17 Towards the principle of Universal Human Rights.

 ‘Well what.
 Army and marine officers know that promotions are largely based on confirmed kills.
 The pressure to produce confirmed kills can result in American commanders exaggerating body counts .
 My question is: Has the U. S. government ever really gotten away from this macabre practice.
 It’s a false indicator of “winning”.

 ‘ I beg to differ, young man.
 It’s your privilege to think what you like.
-However this is not a linear, conventional fight in which territory taken and held is the proper and tried true measure of success, ’said Hasluck.
+However this is not a linear, conventional fight in which territory taken and held is the proper and tried true yardstick of success, ’said Hasluck.
 ‘This is not a war where you gain and held terrain.
 You need to have some indicator of success.
 Westmoreland points out the U. S. is killing ten Vietnamese for every one American casualty. ’

 ‘Americans don’t care about the ten, they care about the one.
 Moreover success can never be based on the numbers of civilians killed. ’